Science Communication ConsultantConnect on LinkedIn

 design and conduct experiments, and document the results of those experiments

-perceive patterns and structures, apply mathematical skills and modeling
+perceive patterns and structures, apply mathematical skills and modelling

 create logical arguments and communicate complex information through writing and speech